Swayam4717/communication_support/README.md

 - Saved parent templates.
 - Create, edit, use, and delete saved templates.
+- Template cards show their speech pattern, and templates can save an optional speech sentence pattern.
 - Duplicate template-name handling.
 - Recently used template behavior.
-- Saved templates are local-only through AsyncStorage.
+- Saved templates are local-only through AsyncStorage on the parent browser/device.
+They are not room-specific, so custom templates can remain visible after creating a new room on the same device.

 ## Child Features